elunna/hackem/hackem_changelog.md

 Version 1.1 (unreleased)

+2023-01-01: When masks are generated, make sure NO_POLY monsters are prevented from being the mask type.
 2023-01-01: Removed all passive attacks from baby dragons.
 2023-01-01: Invoking Firewall casts flaming sphere.
 2023-01-01: Moved the SUMMON_FIRE_ELEMENTAL invoke ability from Firewall back to the Eternal Candle.